Band Stop Filter: Definition, Types, Applications, Design Considerations

 Advantages and Limitations of Band Stop Filters

 Band stop filters, also known as notch filters, offer several advantages and when it comes to signal processing.
-In this section, we will explore the key advantages and limitations of these filters, including their ability to reject noise, provide frequency selectivity, and the cost and complexity associated with their implementation.
+In this section, we will explore the key and limitations of these filters, including their ability to reject noise, provide frequency selectivity, and the cost and complexity associated with their implementation.

 Noise Rejection